kubesmarts/kie-tools/packages/osl-data-index-ephemeral-image/README.md

 Package based on [`kogito-data-index-ephemeral-image`](../kogito-data-index-ephemeral-image).
 This image is based on its version upstream.
 Internally, the package will run a few preparation scritps to:

-1. Pull the app in zip formant from a given URL.
+1. Pull the app in zip format from a given URL.
 This app must be based on the [`kogito-data-index-ephemeral-image`](../kogito-data-index-ephemeral-image).
 2. Save the artifact in zip format to the local Cekit Cache.
 3. Update the [`dist/modules`](generated/modules) directory with MD5 and artifact name.
 4. Save everything needed to build this image with Cekit in the [`dist`](generated) directory.
 This directory must be commited to the git branch since it will be used by internal tools to build the final image.